-The term Word Frequency-Spectrum (WFS) in this paper, is indeed a graphic form for a Sorted Word Lists by Frequency, where the vertical Y-axis representing the frequency value, the horizontal X-axis representing the index of the sorted list.
+The term Word Frequency-Spectrum (WFS) in this paper is indeed a graphic form for a Sorted Word Lists by Frequency, where the vertical Y-axis representing the frequency value, the horizontal X-axis representing the index of the sorted list.
 Frequency refers to the repeated occurrence of a word or character over a specific document or a particular category of documents.
 The frequency value could be an integer number of the repeated occurrence, or a ratio of the number of the occurrence to the given size of its document.
 The ratio could be in the form of a percent (pc) or in the form of per 10,000 words (pm).

 The WFS analysis method is derived from the concept of Zipf's principle in terms of quantitative linguistics study.
 Zipf's principle states that given some corpus of natural language utterances, the frequency of any word is inversely proportional to its index of rank in the frequency table.
 Corpus refers to the sealed document or text.
 The WFS analysis method is to extract meaningful information of a document through its frequency or rank of words.
 In general, the higher the frequency or rank of a word is, the more important it is.

 III.
-Documents Sampling and Collection
+Documents’ Sampling and Collection

 Pre-China scripture is a fuzzy set of documents.
 There is no consensus agreement on a list of pre-China documents.
 In practice, different scholars could organize them differently.
 This chapter shows how the pre-China scripture is defined in this research.

-Document Collection
+A. Document Collection

 Document collection is a process to select all pre-Qin documents as well as other documents that are either related or helpful in the research.
 The following factors are considered during the documents collection process.